 Welcome to the greatest and most ancient of all trade routes - the Silk Road.
 For hundreds of years, merchants travelled in caravans of horses and camels, carting their exquisite silks, heady spices, highly prized gems, fragrant teas and other exotic goods.
 Moving from town to town along this route from Asia to Europe through the Middle East, they traded not only their wares, but ideas, cultures and technologies, and forever changed the relationship between East and West.
-Reveal the mysteries and colours of the Silk Road by travelling in the footsteps of these merchants across Central Asia on this incredible tour.
+Reveal the mysteries and colors of the Silk Road by travelling in the footsteps of these merchants across Central Asia on this incredible tour.
 From multicultural Tashkent to beguiling Samara and magnificent Moscow, this magical adventure through Uzbekistan, Kazakhstan and Russia will transport you back in time.

 What's included in this trip

 Silk Road - Uzbekistan & Kazakhstan SummaryAdd to Shortlist

 One of the largest cities in Central Asia, Tashkent is a mix of Russian and Uzbek styles, where extravagant mosques sit alongside modern highways and Soviet monuments.